-With respect to funds allocated to a local area for adult and employment and training activities, priority shall be given to recipients of public assistance, other low income individuals who are basic skills deficient for receipt of career and training services.
+With respect to funds allocated to a local area for adult and employment and training activities, priority shall be given to recipients of public assistance, other low-income individuals who are basic skills deficient for receipt of career and training services.
 The Board has directed the One Stop Operator to make determinations related to such priority.

-Priority of Service for the Title I Adult program, must be applied in the following order:
+Priority of Service for the Title I Adult program must be applied in the following

 - a.
-Veterans and eligible spouses who meet the statutory priority of public assistance recipients, other low-income individuals including the underemployed, or those who are basic skills deficient and Title I Adult program eligibility must receive first priority for services; - Other individuals (not veterans or eligible spouses) who meet the statutory priority of public assistance recipients, other low-income individuals including underemployed, or those who are basic skills deficient and Title I Adult program eligibility then receive the second priority for services; - c.
+Veterans and eligible spouses who meet the statutory priority of public assistance recipients, other low-income individuals including the underemployed, or those who are basic skills deficient and Title I Adult program eligibility must receive first priority for services: - b.
+Other individuals (not veterans or eligible spouses) who meet the statutory priority of public assistance recipients, other low-income individuals including underemployed, or those who are basic skills deficient and Title I Adult program eligibility then receive the second priority for services: - c.
 All other veterans and eligible spouses who do not meet the statutory priority of public assistance recipients, other low-income individuals including the underemployed, or those who are basic skills deficient but do meet Title I Adult program eligibility then receive the third priority for services; - d.
-Other individuals (not veterans or eligible spouses) who do not meet the statutory priority of public assistance recipients, other low-income individuals including underemployed, or those who are basic skills deficient, but do meet Title I Adult program eligibility but, and is an individual with one of the following barriers to employment (Indians, Alaska Natives, Native Hawaiians, individuals with disabilities, older individuals over 55, ex-offenders, homeless, youth aged out of foster care, English language learners, individuals with low literacy levels, individuals with substantial cultural barriers, eligible migrant and seasonal farmworkers, single parents including single pregnant women, and long term unemployed individuals receives fourth priority for services: - e.
-Other individuals (not veterans or eligible spouses) who do not meet the statutory priority of public assistance recipients, other low-income individuals including the underemployed, or those that are basic skills deficient, and do not meet the local discretionary priority, but do meet Title I Adult program eligibility, then receive the fifth level of priority for services.
+Other individuals (not veterans or eligible spouses) who do not meet the statutory priority of public assistance recipients, other low-income individuals including underemployed, or those who are basic skills deficient, but do meet - Title I Adult program eligibility but, and is an individual with one of the following barriers to employment (Indians, Alaska Natives, Native Hawaiians, individuals with disabilities, older individuals over 55, exoffenders, homeless, youth aged out of foster care, English language learners, individuals with low literacy levels, individuals with substantial cultural barriers, eligible migrant and seasonal farmworkers, priority for services; - eligibility, then receive the fifth level of priority for services.